tianzhaotju/EMD/README.md

 ## 4. Experiment Replication

-For running the **open-source LLMs**, we recommend to use GPU with 48 GB up memory for training and testing, since StarCoder (7B), CodeT5+ (7B), and Code Llama (7B) are computing intensive.
+For running the **open-source LLMs**, we recommend using GPU with 48 GB up memory for training and testing, since StarCoder (7B), CodeT5+ (7B), and Code Llama (7B) are computing intensive.

 For running the **closed-source LLMs** (i.e., ChatGPT and Text-Embedding Models), you should prepare your own *OpenAI account* and *API KEY*.